Jan 27, 2014

 He regularly contributes to publications including Art

-Papers, Dots & Quotes, Empty magazine, The Kansas City Star,
+Papers, Dots & Quotes, Empty magazine, The Kansas City Star, RES,

-Mumford, Eric von Robertson and many others.
+Robertson and many others.

 His artwork incorporates photography, video, sound and text into site-specific installations and published works.
 The work experientially engages cultural information systems to amplify loaded micro-histories with the intent to create new networks of meaning.
 The work aims to construct democratic viewing scenarios that offer viewers a bit of personal space within the context of the general world.
 His work has been shown in venues internationally and in a solo exhibition at RARE, NYC.